dwyl/home/README.md

 **writing code, talking to users and exercising**". ~ Jessica Livingston Startup School 2012 https://youtu.be/KQJ6zsNCA-4?t=16m51s

-Within 5 minutes walk from **`home`** there is a great river-side running path free football and basketball court and outdoor gym.
+Within 5 minutes walk from **`home`** there is a great river-side running path, a football and basketball court and outdoor gym.
 7 minutes walk there are superb tennis courts, public swimming pools and a yoga/pilates studio with both beginner and advanced classes.